pivotal-ben-chacko/delivery/git-ops/params/README.md

 ## Namespace Provisioner (Controller Mode)

-Namespace provisioner will create a secret called registries-credentials that will contain any registry secrets that have been exported using the following command:
+Namespace provisioner will create a secret called registries-credentials that will contain any registry secrets that have been exported to all namespaces using the following command:

 tanzu secret registry add harbor-credentials --server harbor.skynetsystems.io --username admin --password changeme --export-to-all-namespaces --yes --namespace tap-install

+Use `tanzu secret registry list -A` to see all secrets that have been exported to all namespaces.

 tap-values file will need to be updated with the following parameters: